Proof of High School Completion Requirements for Admissions

 Visit Official Transcripts for information on how to send official college/university transcripts with your application.

-If your high school education is from a country other than the United States, that credential must be evaluated by an approved evaluation service.
-Please see High School or College Credentials from Non-U.S. Institutions for more information.
+If your high school education is from a country other than the United States, that credential must be evaluated by a member organization of the National Association of Credential Evaluation Services (NACES).

-High School Credentials from Home-schools, Correspondence Schools or Other Private Schools
+High School Credentials from Home-schools or Other Private Schools

 Students who have completed their secondary education at a non-public school or home-school that: